Keeping It Simple Italian

 Sauce for Angel Hair Pasta

-Now that we have talked about how long to boil angel hair pasta, the next important thing to talk about is choosing the best sauce for this pasta.
-One of the reasons people experience mushy angel hair pasta is because they are using the wrong type of sauce with it.
+Now that we have talked about how long you cook the pasta, the next important thing to talk about is choosing the best sauce for angel hair pasta.
+One of the reasons people experience mushy angel hair is because they are using the wrong type of sauce with it.

 If you add pasta to a soup, the pasta will eventually absorb all the broth.
-The same things happens with angel hair pasta in a sauce.
+The same thing happens with angel hair pasta in a sauce.

 Because of this, we prefer to use an oil based sauce for all of our angel hair pasta recipes since the pasta will not drink up oil the same way it would drink up a red sauce.

-Here are some of our favorite angel hair pasta sauces:
+Here are some of our favorite pasta sauces to make with it:

-• Angel hair with pesto - using pesto is another great idea for an angel hair pasta sauce because again, it is oil based.
+• Pesto - using pesto is another great idea for an angel hair pasta sauce because again, it is oil based.

-• Angel hair with herbs and oil - Just a simple sauce made up of olive oil, fresh herbs and maybe even some garlic is all you need for a delicious dinner.
+• Herbs and oil - Just a simple sauce made up of olive oil, fresh herbs and maybe even some garlic is all you need for a delicious dinner.

-You took the time to cook the angel hair pasta perfectly and now you can ensure the angel hair won't be ruined by the wrong type of sauce.
+You took the time to cook the pasta perfectly and now you can ensure the angel hair won't be ruined by the wrong type of sauce.

 Equipment

-When cooking angel hair pasta or any type of pasta, you want to make sure you are using a large pot that can hold lots of water and easily fit the angel hair pasta.
-To know if your pot is large enough for the angel hair, just stand up a strand of angel hair pasta next to the pot.
+When cooking this pasta or any type of pasta, you want to make sure you are using a large pot that can hold lots of water and easily fit the pasta.
+To know if your pot is large enough, just stand up a strand of angel hair pasta next to the pot.

-If the pot is taller than the angel hair, it is the perfect size.
+If the pot is taller than the pasta, it is the perfect size.
 If it is not, try to find a larger pot.

 Why choosing a properly sized pot is important: